alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 ### Introduction

-At a time where everybody in the NBA is trying to come up with perfromance metrics,  one of the moderators at the Sloan Sports Analytics Conference raised the question: What about coaches?
-It had become clear to me, from watching and playing basketball professionally, that some coaches elevate performance *more* than others.
-Yet coaching remains a blackbox, and the analytics community has yet to study it systematically.
-So, I've set out to fill this gap.
+Everybody in the NBA is trying to come up with performance metrics, but what about coaches?
+It's clear to me, from watching and playing basketball professionally, that some coaches are able to elevate performance *more* than others.
+Yet systematically it remains a blackbox.
+I've set out to fill this gap.

 The project started as I was completing my graduate studies in economics, during which I happened to read a number of academic papers on sports economics.
 I came across [a paper](https://journals.sagepub.com/doi/abs/10.1177/1527002516674760)  on the impact of managers in the German Bundesliga, and decided to replicate the analysis on NBA coaches.
 I soon realized that the NBA was an ideal environment for two reasons:

-1. **Player quality can be captured fairly well.** Advanced metrics allow for capturing the effect of roster quality.
+1. **Player quality can be captured fairly well.** Advanced metrics allow for capturing the role of roster quality.

 2. **The turnover rate of coaches is high.** Most NBA coaches are observed on more than one team (with some on as many as 11), therefore reducing standard errors.